NightMelody/LRC-Maker/README.md

 ## RoadMap
 - [x] The First Alpha.
-- [ ] First beta: In this beta, the app will have their first release.
+- [ ] First beta: In this beta, the app will have its first release.
 Includes a better UI and hotfixes.
+- [ ] Extra Features.
 - [ ] Performance improvements.
-- [ ] Extra Features.
 - [ ] First official release.

 ## Licence